-There are many types of EDI methods organizations will use in order to enable EDI across their trading community.
+There are many types of EDI methods organizations will use to enable EDI across their trading community.

 Electronic data interchange (EDI) is one of the most common forms of structured electronic exchange of business documents between organizations.